 Speaking of local and state legislations, there are also some legal aspects that can protect you as a senior renter.

-“The federal Fair Housing Act of 1968 and the Amendments Act of 1988 prohibit discrimination by landlord because of a person’s age,” Reischer said.
+“The federal Fair Housing Act of 1968 and the Amendments Act of 1988 prohibit discrimination by landlords because of a person’s age,” Reischer said.
 “Typically, a rental agreement for a senior should include all the normal terms in a lease agreement.
 It may also be wise to negotiate a clause that releases the senior renter from any liability to pay rent through the balance of the lease term if the senior is relocating to low-income or senior housing.
 Also, be sure to negotiate a clause that the landlord must credit back any pre-paid rents if the tenant provides notice of early termination to move in with relatives or a senior assisted care center.”

 If you decide to move to another state, check the local legislation, as well.
 There may be programs that cater specifically to seniors that you can take advantage of.